 Welcome to The Awakened Blog Tour!
-I am so excited to introduce the blogs below, the ones that will be on an almost two week tour of awesome, all revolving around MY book.
+I am so excited to introduce the blogs below, check the ones that will be on an almost two week tour of awesome, all revolving around MY book.

 I seriously can’t get over this…this is the COOLEST thing ever :)

 Today I’m just here to share the tour schedule and the giveaway and all that fun stuff.
 I’ll have more personal things to say when I return on the tour (LOL I’m on my own tour), on the release date of my novel.

 God that’s crazy to say.

 But definitely come back, stick around!
 Lots of super great stuff is going on.
 There are a lot of great blogs participating.
 There’s a giveaway down below and lots of blogs are hosting interviews and guest posts from moi!
 Its going to be exciting.

 I’m also doing a promotion!
 If you preorder the Kindle version of The Awakened (found here), you can earn a signed bookmark, and the bookmarks are pretty cool if I do say so myself.
 All you have to do is screen shot your proof and send it to my author email (sesantanawrites at gmail dot com) with your address and I’ll send you one (or two!).

 So check out the schedule, come back for more and make sure to enter the giveaway!

 Check out the entire tour for more information about the book, interviews, guest posts, excerpts and more!

 December 4th: Bout of Bibliophilia